easystats/insight/README.md

 * **random slopes**: variables that are used as random slope in a mixed effects model.
 * **random or grouping factors**: variables that are used as grouping variables in a mixed effects model.

-*Isn't the predictors, the terms and the parameters the same thing?*
+*Aren't the predictors, terms and parameters the same thing?*

 In some cases, yes.
 But not in all cases.
-Find out more by [**clicking here to access the documentation**](https://easystats.github.io/insight/articles/function_design.html).
+Find out more by [**clicking here to access the documentation**](https://easystats.github.io/insight/articles/insight.html).

 ![](https://raw.githubusercontent.com/easystats/insight/master/paper/figure2.png)